 Innis, as a veteran of the First World War, would have witnessed the juxtaposition of an old media, the printed paper or pamphlet with a new one, radio communications, and may have seen first hand how they could have different effects on the public perception of warfare.
 He was, however, only able to assess the impacts of media of communication up to the advent of television, which was just making its public debut by the time of his death in 1952, and he, likewise, was not able to speculate on the impact of the personal computer.
-While it can be argued that the personal computer and the Internet have together ushered in a new age of orality in a 'global village' as McLuhan would say,
+While it can be argued that the personal computer and the Internet have together ushered in a new age of orality in a 'global village' as McLuhan would say, Innis would likely have placed this latest medium of communication further in the bias of space-binding and it would appear Babe agrees.
+Long ago people gathered together to hear the elders speak of how they came to be; today we search for our own individualised, virtual community, anonymously, on-line.

-&lt;sup>26 Harold A. Innis.
+&lt;sup>28 Harold A. Innis.
 The Bias of Communication.
 (Toronto: University of Toronto Press, 1999), 61.

-&lt;sup>27 Robert E. Babe, Canadian Communication Thought: Ten Foundational Writers (Toronto: University of Toronto Press, 2000), 73.
+&lt;sup>29 Robert E. Babe, Canadian Communication Thought: Ten Foundational Writers (Toronto: University of Toronto Press, 2000), 73.